Usheninte/htmlpoems/README.md

 instead
 of my heart
-i need it to think
+i need it to feel

 [&copy; POETRIQUE](http://instagram.com/poetrique)